contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.4.2 Sealing Children to Parents

-Parents must be sealed to each other before children are sealed to them (see [38.4.1](38-church-policies-and-guidelines.md#3841-sealing-of-a-man-and-a-woman)).
+Parents must be sealed to each other before children are sealed to them (see [38.4.1](38-church-policies-and-guidelines.md#3841-sealing-of-a-husband-and-wife)).

+Members should counsel with their bishop if they have questions about sealing policies that are not answered in this section.
+The bishop contacts the stake president if he has questions.
+The stake president contacts the Office of the First Presidency if he has questions.

+Members who have concerns about the eternal nature of the sealing ordinance and their associated family relationships are encouraged to trust in the Lord and seek His comfort.
+Heavenly Father will ensure that each person receives every blessing that his or her desires and choices allow.

 #### 38.4.2.1 Children Who Are Born in the Covenant